Bearded dragons blamed for salmonella outbreak in 25 states - NewsBreak

 A CDC investigation has found that 44 people across 25 states were infected with Salmonella Uganda between Dec.
 24, 2020, and Dec.
 2, 2021.
 Those infected ranged in ages from 1 to 84 years old, with eight falling under the age of 5.
 Of the 37 individuals with information available, the CDC says 15 were hospitalized.
 No deaths have been reported.

-Public health investigators were able to collect samples from the bearded dragon of one of the sick people.
+Public health investigators collected samples from the bearded dragon of one of the sick people.
 Salmonella on the reptile was found to be closely related to the bacteria of the sick people, according to the CDC, meaning those who fell ill likely got sick from touching a bearded dragon.

 Two states, Washington and Wisconsin, have each reported four cases of salmonella the CDC believes is linked to bearded dragons.
 California, Oregon, and Rhode Island have each reported three cases.
 For a state-by-state breakdown of salmonella cases linked to bearded dragons, click here .